How to Make Permanent Changes-

 It was all Hezekiah all the time.

-Hezekiah experienced a change in attitude that can take place in anyone—even those who sincerely love God and are called to His purposes.
+Hezekiah experienced a change in attitude that can take place in anyone—even those who sincerely love God and are called according to His purposes.
 The change of heart he experienced was subtle at first.
 It took place gradually.
 As a result, Hezekiah did not even see that he was focused on entirely on himself and motivated by his own success and comfort rather than on what was best for his people and glorifying to the God he served.
-The end result of his self-focus was the eventual destruction of the nation he loved, seventy years of Babylonian captivity and the enslavement of the man who very well could have been his own grandson (Daniel).
+The end result of his self-focus was the eventual destruction of the nation he loved, seventy years of Babylonian captivity and the enslavement of a man who was likely his own grandson (Daniel).

 Yikes.

-This passage ought to serve as a cautionary tale to all of us because we just so happen to live in an age of self-focus, self-love, self-worship and self-centeredness and dwell in a society that values self above others.
+This passage ought to serve as a cautionary tale to all of us because we just so happen to live in an age of self-focus, self-love, self-worship and self-centeredness.
+We dwell in a society that values self above others.
 Every.
 Single.
 Time.

 Seriously.

-God despises self-focus (Romans 2:8, Philippians2:3).
+God despises self-focus (Romans 2:8, Philippians 2:3).
 He knows that even good, godly people who permit themselves to become self-focused stop caring how their present actions will affect future generations.
-Even the best people start valuing convenience over righteousness anytime self-worship becomes a part of their operating system (2nd Chronicles 28:3, Jeremiah 19:5, Ezekiel 20:31).
+Even the best people start valuing convenience over righteousness anytime selfishness becomes a part of their operating system (2nd Chronicles 28:3, Jeremiah 19:5, Ezekiel 20:31).
 Self-focus is spiritually blinding.
 It causes even believers to reject obvious truth.

 Just like it did with Hezekiah.